 Medications that relax muscles for surgery

-NSAIDs, medications for pain and inflammation like ibuprofen, naproxen, or indomethacin
+NSAIDs, medications for pain and inflammation, such as ibuprofen, naproxen, or indomethacin

 What side effects may I notice from receiving this medication?